 - Creating a Star: The Global ITER Partnership

-Science and Engineering Statements on Fusion
+Science and Engineering Reports and Statements on Fusion and ITER

 - National Research Council.
 Burning Plasma: Bringing a Star to Earth (2004): “A burning plasma experiment is the crucial next step…[and] the next scientific frontier in the quest for magnetic fusion energy…The tokamak configuration is scientifically and technically ready for a high gain burning plasma experiment.”